10x10sw/SuperJX/superjxsyxtool/README.md

 optional arguments:
-  -h                                  show this help message and exit -o OUTPUTFILE                       write changed syx to OUTPUTFILE -p                                  print all patches and tones -u                                  print tones used by patches
+  -h                                  show this help message and exit -d [patch1,patch2,tone1,tone2,...]  print parameter details of the specified patches and tones,
+                                      or details of all patches and tones of none are specified -o OUTPUTFILE                       write changed syx to OUTPUTFILE -p                                  print all patches and tones -u                                  print tones used by patches